What does vitamin E do for your hair?

 Other vitamins for hair growth

 Vitamin E is the only supplement that’s proven to have a positive effect on hair growth in patients without a nutrient deficiency.
-But many other nutrients can also help or hinder hair growth, depending on how you take them.
+Many other nutrients can also help or hinder hair growth, depending on how you take them.